oxctl/tool-support/README.md

 ## Notes

+As well as setting the main secret, the JWKs secret needs to be set.
+An example command to do this is this:

+aws secretsmanager create-secret --name tool-support/beta/eb-env/jks-config --secret-binary fileb://tools-dev.canvas.ox.ac.uk.jks

 ### Proxy Error Handling

 If the user removes their token then we get a 401 back from Canvas with a body of: